Alaska in March: Things to Do, Places to Go & What to Pack

 - Do an epic ski tour or marathon.
 The Oosik Ski Classic sends hundreds of skiers out into the hills for 25K and 50K classic style fun.
 The whole village celebrates during this mid-March event.

 - Rendezvous with gray whales.
 The annual epic migration from Baja California to the feeding grounds in the Arctic begins during March, with the vanguard of whales crossing the mouth of Resurrection Bay.
-This 10,000-mile roundtrip is thought to be the longest mammal migration on the planet.
-It’s best to call Major Marine and Kenai Fiords Tours before booking, to gauge what the boats have been seeing.
+Call Major Marine and Kenai Fiords Tours before booking, to gauge what the boats have been seeing.

-- Take a charter to fish for king salmon that swim across the North Pacific to fatten in Kachemak Bay during the winter—savory white-fleshed visitors thought to originate in British Columbia.
-Then participate in the Homer Winter King Salmon Tournament.
+- Go fish.
+Take a charter to angle for king salmon, then participate in the Homer Winter King Salmon Tournament.

 - Enjoy winter sports.
-Skiing and snow machining are favorites mountains and windswept hills above the bluffs and beyond.
-The groomed crosscountry ski trails at Lookout Mountain include some of the most challenging and exhilarating terrain in the state for both classic and skate styles.
-Maintained by the Kachemak Nordic Ski Club.
+Skiing and snowmachining are favorites in the mountains and windswept hills.
+The groomed cross-country ski trails at Lookout Mountain, maintained by the Kachemak Nordic Ski Club, include some of the most challenging and exhilarating terrain in the state.

 - Explore art or traditional crafts.
-Take in a live performance or art show.
-Look at the Homer Arts Council calendar.
-Or tackle traditional skill or craft through a class at the Homer Folk School.
+Check the Homer Arts Council calendar for live performances and art shows.
+Learn traditional skills and crafts at the Homer Folk School.